 In the General tab the most important parameters for the calculation of the Imposition are available.

 Figure 8: The setting area of the General tab in the Impose Mode Nesting

 "Artboard Settings" tab

-The Artboard Settings tab contains the most important parameters used to calculate the imposition.
-The parameters are grouped into individual drop-downs thematically.
-The number of drop-downs in this area depends on the Impose Mode selected.
+The parameters in the Artboard Settings tab are grouped thematically into individual drop-downs.
+The number of drop-downs in this area depends on the selected Impose Mode.
 A description of the parameters for each individual drop-down is therefore described in more detail for each Impose Mode here.

 Drop-downs can be expanded or collapsed by clicking on the arrow in the header of the drop-down.